 Application Process = Easy.

-The application process has been streamlined to make it very easy to apply.
+The 2-step application process has been streamlined to make it very easy to apply.

 There is virtually no work for teachers to do!